U.S. SEC defends pace of Volkswagen suit after emissions scandal

 Volkswagen reaped hundreds of millions of dollars "by issuing the securities at more attractive rates for the company," the SEC said.

-(Reporting by David Shepardson in Washington; editing by Matthew Lewis and G Crosse)
+(Reporting by David Shepardson in Washington; editing by Matthew Lewis, G Crosse and Richard Pullin)

 By David Shepardson